 2. Empty and pile it up

-Now that you have identified what you have - let’s break it down to what you need and use!
-Empty your entire wardrobe, preferably in quite an open space so that you can operate efficiently.
+Now that you have identified what you have - let’s break it down to what you need and will actually use!
+Empty your entire wardrobe, preferably in quite an open space, so that you can operate efficiently.
 Then, create five different piles:

 - Keep: frequent use

 - Keep: occasional use (for items like Christmas jumpers)

 - Keep: to action (for all the clothes needing mending or alterations)

 Make sure to go to the charity shop for the “To charity”-pile, sell the “To sell”- pile and go to the tailor for the “To action”-pile as soon as possible - if you have easy access to all of them, best would be to aim to do this all on the same day!
 Then it’s all done and sorted!
 You’ll feel great for it, trust us.